It has been noticed with great concern

 8. Companies looking for employees should consider their dressing styles before giving them appointment and withdraw employees who later take to indecent dressing.

-9. Media commission should outlaw the showing of movies that are indecent in terms of dressing by actors and actresses.
 We have to harness the individual efforts of religious bodies, civil society groups, NGOs, government organizations among others including young people themselves who are the major stakeholders towards the total elimination of this canker in the Ghanaian society.

 Written By Precious Osadebe